Frequently Asked Questions for Dogs

 • What type of treats are Oinkies?

-Our Oinkies assortment incudes natural chews and edible bones formulated in a variety of flavors, sizes and textures, to meet your dog’s chewing style and needs.
+Our Oinkies assortment incudes meaty natural chews and edible bones formulated in a variety of flavors, sizes and textures, to meet your dog’s chewing style and needs.

 • How many Oinkies treats can I give my dog?